Sovereign-Labs/sovereign-sdk/module-system/README.md

 As you can see, a `Spec` for a rollup specifies the concrete types that will be used for many kinds of cryptographic operations.
-That way, you can define your business logic in terms of _abstract_ cryptography, and then instantiate it with cryptography which is efficient in your particular choice of ZKVM.
+That way, you can define your business logic in terms of _abstract_ cryptography, and then instantiate it with cryptography which is efficient in your particular choice of zkVM.

 In addition to the `Spec` trait, the Module System provides a simple `Context` trait which is defined like this: